Ice Safety

 Basic Ice Safety Tips:

-• A minimum of 12cm (5 inches) of good quality ice is required before operating a snowmobile on it.
-Waiting until the ice is 25 cm (10 inches) or more is highly recommended.
+• A minimum of 12 cm (5 inches) of good quality ice is needed to operate a snowmobile on it.
+Waiting until the ice is 25 cm (10 inches) or more is recommended.

 • Ice strength varies depending on many factors.